Plan9-Archive/antsexperiments/doc/livecd.md

 Set them to the numeric values that are appropriate so that the ipconfig in the boot process uses them.

+* The standard 9front 'fshalt' command doesn't know how to shut down the fossil file server, use 'foshalt' instead.

+There is a script included which does know how to stop a fossil server.
+Use

+	foshalt

+To sync and halt your fossil file server before reboot/shutdown if that is what you installed.

 * The /sys/src/ants directory's hgrc is owned by sys which means hg will give a trust error.
 You can either ignore that error and issue hg pull https://bitbucket.org/mycroftiv/antsexperiments to update it, or delete and recreate the file with the permissions of your user so a standard hg pull will work.

 * Updating and rebuilding the system using the 9front sysupdate command may result in the loss of some ANTS features, and require rebuilding/reinstalling some of the ANTS toolkit, because ANTS attempts to mostly contain its modifications and not overwrite the standard distribution, so for instance the customized rc with rfork V available will be overwritten if the system is rebuilt with a standard mk install in /sys/src.